-While many SEO specialists complain, that featured snippet boxes may have a negative impact on site traffic since fewer people click to the pages with the content.
+While many SEO Sydney specialists complain that featured snippet boxes may have a negative impact on site traffic since fewer people click on the pages with the content.
 However, this could is further from the truth.
 Statistics show that it increases the click-through rate.

 How to Optimize Content for Google’s Featured Snippet Box

-Featured snippet boxes are the forte of sites that rank on page one; read our post for tips on how to optimise your content to rank higher on SERPs.
+Featured snippet boxes are the forte of sites that rank on page one; read our post for tips on how to optimize your content to rank higher on SERPs.

 Answer Common Queries Asked By Your Target Audience

 You might have some of the most valuable content, but if it fails to answer the questions asked by your target audience, your content will not be included in the featured snippet box.
-Get a focus group and brainstorm on the common questions your potential site visitors will ask, and include them in your post.
-Ensure to include words and phrases such as ‘uses of’ or benefits, which statistics show that they help content feature in the snippet boxes.
+Get a focus group, brainstorm the common questions your potential site visitors will ask, and have them in your post.
+Ensure to form words and phrases such as ‘uses of’ or benefits, which statistics show that they help content feature in the snippet boxes.

-Do not forget about keyword density, which increases the chances of drawing more traffic and are considered for a place in the featured snippet boxes.
-Make use of forum threads in your areas of specialization, to get ideas of what your target audience will ask.
+Do not forget about keyword density, which increases the chances of drawing more traffic and is considered for a place in the featured snippet boxes.
+Make use of forum threads in your areas of specialization to get ideas of what your target audience will ask.

 Make the Search Query Part of Your Header